batect/batect/docs/content/config/Containers.md

           container: /code
           options: cached
   ```

+On Windows, the local path can use either Windows-style (`path\to\thing`) or Unix-style (`path/to/thing`) paths, but for compatibility
+with users running on other operating systems, using Unix-style paths is recommended.

 See [this page](../tips/Performance.md#io-performance) for more information on why using `cached` volume mounts may be worthwhile.